NaNomicon/dokploy-devpod-provider/README.md

 ---

-## 🚧 Current Status
+## 🎉 Current Status

-**This is a working prototype** - basic functionality works but needs more testing and polish before wider use.
+**Ready for v0.1.0 release** - Core functionality is stable and well-tested.
+Suitable for development environments.

 ## ✨ What This Does